bentzibentz/tailwindcss-animate.css/README.md

 ## Credits

-This package is based of [Animate.css](https://github.com/daneden/animate.css).
+This package is based on [Animate.css](https://github.com/daneden/animate.css).

 ## License